Starting or Expanding a Small Businessupdated: Wednesday, July 30, 2014

 30-minute walk-in meetings are available on the fourth Monday of each month from 9 a.m. to 11 a.m. at St. Louis Park City Hall located at 5005 Minnetonka Blvd.
 It is recommended that appointments be scheduled in advance.

-The walk-in office hours for July have been rescheduled from Monday to Friday July 25 from 9am-11am at St. Louis Park City Hall.
+The walk-in office hours for September have been rescheduled to Friday September 19 from 9am-11am at St. Louis Park City Hall.

 Appointments with our consultant can also be scheduled at your place of business.